datachile/datachile-python-client/README.md

 # opendata
-Python client to manage Datawheel APIs
+OpenData is a Python (2 and 3) library to access the Datawheel APIs.
+This library enables you to use public data from differents sources in your Python applications.

-# Installing
+# Install
 `pip install opendata_rest`

-For example, if you want to use DataChile API:
+# Simple Demo
 ```
 from opendata_rest.datachile import DataChile